 ARRA Reviews.
-Conduct evaluations and audits to determine whether (1) the Agency's use of ARRA funds and program activities are in compliance with ARRA guidelines; and (2) recipients are in compliance with NEA and ARRA guidelines.
+Conduct evaluations and audits to (1) determine whether ARRA recipients are in compliance with NEA and ARRA guidelines, and (2) compare grantees' reported versus projected data concerning numbers, types, and locations of jobs preserved with NEA's ARRA grants.
 The availability of auditors, travel funds and ARRA review and reporting requirements will dictate the number of evaluations and audits.
+(Issue 1.2)